 The Path of Sikh Dharma

-Sikh simply means "seeker of truth."
-Sikh Dharma is a spiritual path for those who are looking to find themselves.
+Sikh simply means “seeker of truth.”
+Sikh Dharma is a spiritual path for those who are looking to establish an enduring connection to their Divine truth within.
 Like all spiritual traditions, Sikh Dharma has its lineage and legacy, guidelines and philosophies, its Masters, its saints and history.
 But primarily, Sikh Dharma offers a down-to-earth spiritual path for every-day people.
-It doesn't matter what your spiritual orientation is.
+It doesn’t matter what your spiritual orientation is.
 Or what culture or background you belong to.
 Any person can do these practices to help them experience their own Divinity and Infinity.

-During the day, a Sikh lives a normal life.
+A Sikh lives a normal life.
 Single or married.
 With children or without.
-In work life and in social life, the Sikh strives to:
+In work life and in social life, as Sikhs we strive to:

 - Keep connected to the Divine in our heart with every breath